Facelift in Birmingham AL

 - When can I resume normal activity and exercise?

-- When can I see my stylist for hair color and cut?
+- When can I color my hair or get a haircut?

-Although good results are expected from your facelift, there is no guarantee.
-In some situations it may not be possible to achieve optimal results with a single procedure and another surgery may be necessary.
+Although good results are expected, there can be no guarantee.
+In some situations, it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.

 Facelift Words to Know